As you’re probably already aware, It’s hard to find ways to get coaching clients never mind becoming a fully booked coach.

 - Share anything that you think will help your members

 - Keeps things on track.
-Personal stuff is fine if it relates in some way to what you do (or is on brand), but don’t start ranting about Boris Johnson being an utter dick…..even though he is
+Personal stuff is fine if it relates in some way to what you do (or is on brand), but don’t start ranting about climate change being utterly reprehensible…..even though it is

 - Don’t link out too much.
 Facebook prefers people to stay on Facebook.
 If you’re always trying to send people to other sites they will not share your group